cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 What if you wanted to experiment with your own chain while in development?

 Keplr does not know about locally running chains by default.
-As you did with Cosmos Hub testnet, you must inform Keplr about your chain: change `ChainInfo` to match the information about your chain, and change `rpcUrl` so that it points to your local port.
+As you did with Cosmos Hub Testnet, you must inform Keplr about your chain: change `ChainInfo` to match the information about your chain, and change `rpcUrl` so that it points to your local port.

 ## Conclusion